When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Algorithm design

-In Alg. \ref{alg:offline_ML_IRL}, we summarize the proposed algorithm developed for model-based offline IRL (named the Offline ML-IRL).
+In Alg. \ref{alg:offline_ML_IRL}, we summarize the proposed algorithm (named the Offline ML-IRL).

-\section{Convergence Analysis}
+\section{Convergence analysis}

-In this section, we present a theoretical analysis to show that Alg. \ref{alg:offline_ML_IRL} converges with the finite-time guarantee.
+In this section, we present a theoretical analysis to show the finite-time convergence of Alg.\ref{alg:offline_ML_IRL}.

 Before starting the analysis, let us point out the key challenges in analyzing the Alg. \ref{alg:offline_ML_IRL}.
 Note that the algorithm relies on the updated policy $\pi_{k+1}$ to approximate the optimal policy $\pi_{\theta_k}$ at each iteration $k$.
-This coarse approximation can potentially lead to the distribution mismatch between the gradient estimator $g_k$ in \eqref{eq:stochastic_grad_estimator} and the exact gradient $\nabla \widehat{L}(\theta_k)$ in \eqref{eq:surrogate_objective_grad}, since they utilize different policies ($\pi_{k+1}$ and $\pi_{\theta_k}$) to generate the trajectory $\tau^{\rm A}$.
-In order to maintain the stability in the alternating updates and alleviate the distribution mismatch, it is crucial to control the stepsize $\alpha$ in updating the reward parameter.
-Intuitively, a relatively small stepsize $\alpha$ ensures that the policy estimates are updated in a faster time-scale compared with the reward parameter $\theta$.
-This allows the policy estimates $\{ \pi_{k+1} \}_{k \geq 0}$ to closely track the optimal solutions $\{ \pi_{\theta_k} \}_{k \geq 0}$ in the long run, which in turn ensures that the gradient estimators $\{g_k\}_{k \geq 0}$ accurately approximates the exact gradients $\{ \nabla \widehat{L}(\theta_k) \}_{k \geq 0}$.
+This coarse approximation can potentially lead to the distribution mismatch between the gradient estimator $g_k$ in \eqref{eq:stochastic_grad_estimator} and the exact gradient $\nabla \widehat{L}(\theta_k)$ in \eqref{eq:surrogate_objective_grad}.
+To maintain the stability of the proposed algorithm, we can use a relatively small stepsize $\alpha$ to ensure the policy estimates are updated in a faster time-scale compared with the reward parameter $\theta$.
+This allows the policy estimates $\{ \pi_{k+1} \}_{k \geq 0}$ to closely track the optimal solutions $\{ \pi_{\theta_k} \}_{k \geq 0}$ in the long run.

 To proceed, let us introduce a few assumptions.